Cmorgan21/terminal-horror/README.md

 ## Future Implementatios

-- One feature I would love to add
+- One feature I would love to add is a ghost hunting feature.
+When the user is playing the ghost randomly hunts them and they have to quickly type hide.
+If they don't they lose.
+This would happen on random occasions

+- Another feature would be a sanity bar.
+After so much time the users sanity goes down.
+This would put pressure on the user and create a more tense game.
+Once it is too low the user loses

 ## Tools and Technologies